vetscience/Assemblosis/README.md

 An annotated example of the YAML file for Caenorhabditis elegans assembly.
 ```
 # Root of the directory, which contains the PacBio raw data
+# The script looks for all .hdf5 files recursively in given directory
 pacBioDataDir:
   class: Directory
   location: /home/<username>/Dna